 Under the provisions of the Joint Governance of Public Sector Pension Plans Act, LAPP's Sponsor Board is responsible for establishing a funding policy under the Employment Pension Plans Act (EPPA) addressing:

-The funding policy adopted by the Sponsor Board addresses the required elements and is further intended to:
+The funding policy adopted by the Sponsor Board is further intended to:

 When establishing the Plan funding levels, the key objectives in order of priority are: